ljsinclair/featurebase-docs/docs/community/com-startup-connect.md

 {% include /page-toc.md %}

 {: .note }
-NOTE: FeatureBase does not currently run on Mac Safari
+FeatureBase does not currently run on Mac Safari

 ## Before you begin